 8. Check the tire pressure regularly

 Such incidents can even be fatal and even if you manage to halt the vehicle safely, you’ll be stuck in the middle of your way.
 Replacing a blown out tire can be heavy on your pocket too.
-Therefore, regularly checking your tire pressure will help you getting in such situations.
+Therefore, regularly checking your tire pressure will help you get in such situations.

 9. Clean your windshield regularly